-Examples are: MBA, JD, MPH, and Master’s Degrees in Political Science, Economics, History, Urban Planning, Sociology, and/or Anthropology, although advanced standing for other graduate degrees may be granted at the discretion of the Associate Dean for Student Affairs.
+Examples are MBA, JD, MPH, and Master’s Degrees in Political Science, Economics, History, Urban Planning, Sociology, or Anthropology.
+However, advanced standing for other graduate degrees may be granted at the discretion of the Associate Dean for Student Affairs.

 Advanced standing for the MIA and MPA degrees is awarded based on graduate course work in relevant fields completed at other Columbia University schools before enrollment at SIPA.

-Students may apply for advanced standing for graduate level course work completed at other Columbia schools, as long as those credits are not being applied towards another Columbia credential.
-The amount of Advanced Standing granted depends upon assessment by the Associate Dean of the quality and relevance of the work, but cannot exceed 12 credits/1 residency unit.
-Students who have earned a Columbia degree may not apply those credits towards a second Columbia credential except where an accredited dual-degree program exists between the two schools and programs and the student is matriculated as a dual-degree candidate.
+Students may apply for advanced standing for graduate-level course work completed at other Columbia schools, as long as those credits are not applied towards another Columbia credential.
+The amount of Advanced Standing granted depends upon assessment by the Associate Dean of the quality and relevance of the work but cannot exceed 12 credits/1 residency unit.
+Students who have earned a Columbia degree may not apply those credits towards a second Columbia credential except where an accredited dual-degree program exists between the two schools and programs, and the student is matriculated as a dual-degree candidate.
 Please see https://sipa.columbia.edu/academics/dual-degree-programs for a list of accredited dual degree programs.

 Whether Advanced Standing is granted - and how much advanced standing is granted - depends upon the assessment by the Committee of Deans in the Office of Student Affairs.
 A course syllabus must be provided in English (or with English translation) for each requested course.
 The submission of an Application for Advanced Standing does not guarantee approval by the Committee of Deans, and all decisions by the Committee of Deans are final and not subject to appeal.